 This bonding process improves the taxis' strength returning joints which are cohesive and well connected across the whole of the joint rather than at single points.

-30% lighter than past taxis, the aluminum frame maximises weight-savings to improve performance and the range of the electric engine.
+30% lighter than past taxis, the aluminium frame maximises weight-savings to improve performance and the range of the electric engine.
 The use of aluminium, which is 100% recyclable, boosts the TX’s green credentials even further.

 What's more, pound-for-pound aluminium can absorb twice the crash energy of mild steel, helping to make the new electric taxi our safest taxi ever.